Your Best Info Source for Peace Corps Botswana

 Most of the medical problems seen in Botswana are also found in the United States, such as colds,

 diarrhea, skin infections, headaches, minor injuries, sexually transmitted infections, adjustment disorders, and emotional problems.
 For Volunteers, these problems may be more frequent or compounded by life in Botswana because local factors raise the risk of or exacerbate the severity of certain illnesses.
+The medical problems specific to Botswana are:

 • typhoid, Hepatitis A and B, rabies, diarrhea, amoebic dysentery